Jean Marie Bacorro-Villena

 Jean Marie Alcantara Bacorro-Villena (born March 19, 1973) is a Filipino lawyer, academic, and jurist who currently serves as Associate Justice of the Court of Tax Appeals (CTA).
 Appointed at age 46 in 2019, she is noted as the youngest magistrate to join the CTA.

 Early life and education

-Bacorro-Villena was born in Laoac, Pangasinan to Doctors Arnulfo and Ermelinda Bacorro.
-A consistent honor student, she graduated valedictorian in elementary and first honorable mention in high school at Holy Rosary Academy (now Colegio de San Juan de Letran, Manaoag).
+Bacorro-Villena was born in Laoac, Pangasinan to physicians Arnulfo Bacorro and Ermelinda Alcantara-Bacorro.
+A consistent honor student, she graduated valedictorian in elementary school and first honorable mention in high school at the Holy Rosary Academy (now Colegio de San Juan de Letran, Manaoag).

-She earned her Bachelor of Arts degree in Mass Communication, major in Journalism, from the University of the Philippines, where she was a dean's lister.
+She earned her Bachelor of Arts degree in Mass Communication, major in Journalism, from the University of the Philippines Diliman, where she was a dean's lister.
 She later obtained her Bachelor of Laws (LLB) degree from Arellano University School of Law in 2000 and was admitted to the Philippine Bar in 2001.

 Judicial career

 Prior to her appointment to the CTA, Bacorro-Villena served the Philippine judiciary for more than 18 years.
 She began her career as a court attorney for Supreme Court Associate Justices Jose C. Vitug and Renato C. Corona.

 In March 2008, she was appointed Presiding Judge of the Manila Metropolitan Trial Court (MeTC), Branch 6.
 Her branch maintained one of the lowest case dockets and she was nominated multiple times as one of the Outstanding First Level Court Judges.
 She was recognized by the City Government of Manila in 2011 as an Outstanding First Level Court Judge.

 She was later promoted to Presiding Judge of the Manila Regional Trial Court (RTC), Branch 28 in April 2012.
 Her RTC docket consistently remained among the lowest in Manila, and in 2016 she was named Outstanding RTC Judge of the City of Manila.
 From 2017 to 2018, she was thrice recognized by the RTC Judges Association of Manila as one of its outstanding members.

 On July 8, 2019, President Rodrigo Duterte appointed her as Associate Justice of the Court of Tax Appeals.